dltxio/dltxio.github.io/README.md

-## Offical website for DLTX Pty Ltd
+## Offical website for DLTx Pty Ltd

 We take security seriously.
 Contracts will be signed from `0xdb85aa4ad3afecaaecd9cbbe63c46e461e2ecf2f`